Federal Communications Commission Regulations on Secure Telephone Identity Revisited / SHAKEN¶

-- Certificate Signing of calls (you still need to acquire the certificate and install it in our Control Panel, instructions found here).
+- Certificate Signing of calls (you still need to get the certificate and install it in our Control Panel; instructions found here).

-- Attestation checks for inbound calls to DIDs.
+- Attestation checks for inbound calls to Direct Inward Dial.

-- Attestation values will eventually be available in the Control Panel for our customers to set on a per route basis.
+- Attestation values will soon be available in the Control Panel for our customers.
+You can configure it per route.

 Question: Does ConnexCS provide Robocall Mitigation?